-In this tutorial I am going to show you how to get a pencil skirt pattern, what is a good fit for a pencil skirt, what fitting problems you may have with a DIY pencil skirt and why you may have them, how to take proper measurements for a pencil skirt and how to make a pencil skirt sloper pattern from scratch (for a real woman – not a model).
+If you want to learn how to sew a pencil skirt with a zipper, start with basic skirt pattern drafting.
+In this tutorial I am going to show you how to make a pencil skirt pattern, what is a good fit for a pencil skirt, what fitting problems you may have with a DIY pencil skirt and why you may have them, and how to take proper measurements for a pencil skirt and how to draft a pencil skirt pattern from scratch (for a real woman – not a model).

 I prefer to sew skirts myself, especially since skirts are the easiest pieces to make for any shape!
-You can choose a skirt design that flatters your shape and makes it easier to achieve a comfortable and flattering fit.
+You can choose a skirt design that flatters your shape and makes it easier to achieve a comfortable and flattering fit, like the one I present in this article: a DIY pencil skirt.
 All you need is basic sewing skills, an understanding of fabric characteristics, and the right pattern.

 There are a few ways to get this pencil skirt sloper for your own measurements.

-You can buy it (really cheap) from this company: Lecala sewing patterns.
+- You can buy it (really cheap) from this company: Lecala sewing patterns.
 Here is the link.
 You put your own measurements and you get your sloper in PDF.
+This of course does not guarantee the fit.

 What is a good-fitting pencil skirt?